eLang-Foundation/eLang/README.md

 	print("Hello,", name)
 }
 ```
-You can view `test.e` file for latest eLang features.
+You can view `test.elang` file for latest eLang features.

 # License
 eLang is licensed with MIT License.